jamesdeluk/hugo/content/posts/contemplations-and-society/thoughts.md

 - There is no perfect, only progress.
 - What am I avoiding?
 What emotions are behind it?
 - Have I already been told this?
+- When you're young, you're proactive and put in extra effort, with the thought that it will pay off in the long run.
+As you age you realise a lot of this time and effort goes unrewarded, resulting in a loss of drive and motivation.
+The solution is to target your energy towards something with a higher chance of a positive outcome.